September 10th - 22nd, 2021

 September 17-20, 4 Nights

 &Beyond Kirkman’s Kamp

-The original homestead of Harry Kirkman has been beautifully restored; 18 charming suites overlook the bushveld and beautiful lawns surround the lodge and swimming pool, with spectacular views of the unspoiled landscape surrounding the Sand River.
+The original homestead of Harry Kirkman has been beautifully restored.
+Twelve charming cottages overlook the bushveld and beautiful lawns surround the lodge and swimming pool, with spectacular views of the unspoiled landscape surrounding the Sand River.
 The moment you walk into the main guest area at Kirkman’s Kamp, you’ll think you’ve been transported back in time.
 The fact that the lawn has warthog grazing on it instead of a neatly dressed party playing croquet does nothing to dispel this illusion; in fact, it all adds to the ambiance of this 1920s South African homestead.
 Impeccable and gracious service completes the old world atmosphere, as the spirit of safari comes alive at this evocative camp, set in one of the most renowned wildlife regions in the world.
-Kirkman Kamp is planning to reduce the room # in 2018 to 12 rooms.
-We plan on having the camp to ourselves.

 - All meals, tea and coffee daily

 - Soft drinks, house wines, local brand spirits and beers

 - Refreshments on game drives

 - Nature walks accompanied by experienced, armed trackers